NEW Health Information Technology Program

 - Qualified students pay only $195 for course and certification exam (Save over $1000).
 Initial CHTS-PW testing fee is covered for students completing the program.
 All subsequent testing fees are the responsibility of the student.

-- A twenty hour apprenticeship in a healthcare setting is required upon completion of course work.
+- A twenty-hour internship in a healthcare setting is required upon completion of course work.
 If necessary, students may be required to provide an up to date physical examination and immunizations at their own expense.

 - Enrollment Deadline: Enroll by Friday, May 1, 2015.
 Apply now.
 Space is limited.